 Parents are the first and primary sexuality educators of their children.
 Parents provide children with their first understandings of gender roles, relationships, and values, and their first sense of self-esteem and caring.
 Infants and toddlers receive this education when parents talk to them, dress them, show affection, play with them, and teach them the names of the parts of their bodies.
 Older children continue to learn as they develop relationships within their own family and observe the interactions around them.
 In this way, parents set the framework for all other sexuality education efforts.
-Most young people look to parents as their most important source of information about sexuality, and more than two-thirds of young people have talked with their families about sexuality issues.1

-Eighty percent of parents agree that it is their responsibility to provide sexuality education to their children, yet few actually do so.
+Most young people look to parents as their most important source of information about sexuality, and more than two-thirds of young people have talked with their families about sexuality issues.
+Eighty percent of parents agree that it is their responsibility to provide sexuality education to their children, yet (ew actually do so.
 Only 25% of adults in the United States report that they learned about sexuality from their mothers or fathers.
-More than 80% of parents say the would like help in providing this information to their children.2 Many parents report that they are uncomfortable discussing such explicit sexual issues as intercourse, masturbation, homosexuality, and orgasm with their children, and that they would welcome assistance in doing so.
+More than 80% of parents say the would like help in providing this information to their children, and orgasm with their children, and that they would welcome assistance in doing so.
 In fact, some of the very topics which parents feel are most important to discuss are the ones they most often avoid discussing with their children.

-1. Louis Harris and Associates, Inc. American teens speak: Sex, myths, TV and birth control, Planned Parenthood Federation of America, New York, September/October 1986.
+1. Louis Harris and Associates, Inc. American teens speak: Sex, myths, TV and bith control, Planned Parenthood Federation of America, New York, September/October 1986.

-2. General Mills, Inc. Family Health In An Era of Stress.
+2. General Mills.
+Inc. Family Health In An Era of Stress.
 Minneapolis, MN: General Mills, 1978.